Adaptive and Resilient Soft Tensegrity Robots: Discussion

-As demonstrated here, vibration is an effective way to exploit structural flexibility; similar observations have been made with other, more rigid vibrating robots like the Kilobots\cite{rubenstein2012kilobot}.
-A direct benefit is that it makes it easy to power soft tensegrity robots with an embedded battery, by contrast with the many fluid-actuated soft robots\cite{lipson2014challenges,shepherd2011multigait}, which need innovative ways to store energy\cite{wehner2016integrated}.
-Nevertheless, soft tensegrity robots could excite their structure by other means; for instance, a flywheel that is rapidly decelerated could help the robot to achieve fast movements\cite{romanishin2013m}, or high-amplitude, low-frequency oscillations could be generated by moving a pendulum inside the structure\cite{chase2012review}.
+An added benefit of vibrational locomotion for soft robotics is that, although our current robot is tethered, it could in principle be easy to power soft tensegrity robots with an embedded battery, by contrast with the many fluid-actuated soft robots \citep{lipson2014challenges,shepherd2011multigait}, which need innovative ways to store energy \citep{wehner2016integrated}.
+Nevertheless, soft tensegrity robots could excite their structure by other means; for instance, a flywheel that is rapidly decelerated could help the robot to achieve fast movements \citep{romanishin2013m}, or high-amplitude, low-frequency oscillations could be generated by moving a pendulum inside the structure \citep{chase2012review}.